jim-easterbrook/python-gphoto2/README.rst

     git clone https://github.com/jim-easterbrook/python-gphoto2.git
     cd python-gphoto2

-As before, Python's distutils_ are used to build and install python-gphoto2, but now you have to run SWIG_ first to generate the files to be compiled.
+As before, Python's setuptools_ are used to build and install python-gphoto2, but now you have to run SWIG_ first to generate the files to be compiled.
 The ``developer`` directory includes a script to run SWIG::

-    python developer/build_swig.py
+    python developer/build_swig.py system
-    python setup.py build
+    pip wheel . -v
-    sudo python setup.py install
+    sudo pip install gphoto2-*.whl

 See "`running SWIG`_" below for more detail.

 Testing
 ^^^^^^^

-.. note:: If you installed with pip_ the example files should be in ``/usr/share/python-gphoto2/examples`` or ``/usr/local/share/python-gphoto2/examples`` or somewhere similar.
+.. note:: If you installed from PyPI_ the example files are in the installed gphoto2 package, e.g. ``/usr/lib64/python3.6/site-packages/gphoto2/examples/``.
    Otherwise they are in the ``examples`` sub-directory of your source directory.

 Connect a digital camera to your computer, switch it on, and try one of the example programs::